 The question we repeatedly get from potential clients looking to upgrade their business through digital is: How much does it cost to make an app?

 Every product we design and build is unique, and its price depends on a number of factors.
-In this article, we explore some of them and explain why digital products don’t come with a price tag.
+In this article, we explore some of them and explain why the cost of app development is not that easily defined.

 We’ll also demonstrate how the accuracy of our estimation is interrelated with the stage your project is at and provide some arguments that can help you embrace this concept.